+FDP\ACF.1.3 /TRM

-FDP\ACF.1.3 /TRM The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
+The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.

+FDP\ACF.1.4 /TRM

-FDP\ACF.1.4 /TRM The TSF shall explicitly deny access of subjects to objects based on the following additional rules:
+The TSF shall explicitly deny access of subjects to objects based on the following additional rules:

-- 1. Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP\ACF.1.1/TRM. - 4.
-Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP\ACF.1.1/TRM.

-- 5. Nobody is allowed to read the data objects 2d) of FDP ACF.1.1/TRM. - 6.
-Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4
+- Any terminal being not authenticated at least as PACE authenticated PACE Terminal is not allowed to read, to write, to modify, to use any user data stored on the Digital Identity document. - 2.
+Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the Digital Identity document. - Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP\ACF.1.1/TRM. - 4.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP ACF.1.1/TRM. - 5.
+Nobody is allowed to read the data objects 2d) of FDP\ACF.1.1/TRM. - 6.
+Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4.